Middle School Education Major

 - 12:1 student-faculty ratio

-- 100% of students begin part-time student teaching in their junior year
+- 100% of students begin part-time internships in their junior year

 - teacher preparation in a wide variety of settings, including urban, suburban and rural schools